Shubham1213s/Code_Alpha_Internship_Task/README.md

-Certainly!
-Here's an updated version of the README file with icons added to each point:

 # Code Alpha Internship Project

 Welcome to the Code Alpha Internship project repository!
-This repository contains the tasks you have completed during your internship.
-Each task is described below along with instructions on how to run them.
+This repository contains the tasks that I have completed during my internship.
+Each task is described below along with instructions for run at local browser.

 ## 1. :computer: Landing Page

 The Landing Page is a web page designed to introduce visitors to a product, service, or project.
 It provides essential information and aims to engage users and encourage them to take further action.
-The Landing Page you have created showcases your skills in web development and design.

 To view the Landing Page: